 Akoustis, Inc., entered into, and upon the Merger the Company assumed, restricted stock purchase agreements with each of Steve DenBaars, Mark Boomgarden and Arthur Geiss pursuant to which Akoustis, Inc. issued to each of those individuals a number of shares of Akoustis, Inc. Common Stock, which in the Merger were exchanged for shares of our Common Stock as shown below.
 The Company has the right to repurchase some or all of such shares upon termination of the individual's service with the Company, whether voluntary or involuntary, for 60 months from the date of termination.
-25% of Mr. Geiss' shares were released from the repurchase option on June 16, 2015, and an additional 1/48th of the shares shall be released from the repurchase option on the last day of each month thereafter, until all shares are released from the repurchase option; provided, that such scheduled releases from the repurchase option will immediately cease as of the termination of service.
+25% of Mr. Geiss' shares were released from the repurchase option on June 16, 2015, and an additional 1/48th of the shares shall be released from the repurchase option will immediately cease as of the termination of service.
 During the year ended June 30, 2016, the Company amended the original restricted stock agreements for certain award recipients including Messrs.
 DenBaars and Boomgarden.
-According to the amendment, 75% of the shares as to which the repurchase option had not lapsed as of September 30, 2015, shall be released from the repurchase option on the third anniversary of the original effective date of the agreement.
-The remaining 25% of the shares shall be released from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option will immediately cease as of the termination of service.
+According to the amendment, 75% of the shares as to which the repurchase option on the third anniversary of the original effective date of the agreement.
+The remaining 25% of the shares shall be released from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option on the fourth anniversary of the original effective date, provided that such scheduled releases from the repurchase option will immediately cease as of the termination of service.